microsoft/TypeScript/doc/spec.md

 var x = 1;
 ```

-which infers the type of ‘x’ to be the Number primitive type because that is the type of the value used to initialize ‘x’.
+which infers the type of 'x' to be the Number primitive type because that is the type of the value used to initialize 'x'.

 ## <a name="3.1"/>3.1 The Any Type